ncarlier/readflow/docs/content/en/integrations/incoming-webhook/_index.md

 Enter an alias for your webhook.

-The alias can be used by the rules engine to classify the articles coming through this webhook.
+You can customize the integration of the articles by this webhook via a [script](scripting).

 The service using the webhook must implement the [Integration API](integration-api):